-- Attendance will be taken each period in grades 6-12.
-Beginning in the 2021-2022 school year attendance will be taken each period in grades 7-12.
+- A. Procedures: - 1.
+Attendance will be taken each period in grades 7-12.
 The absence will be recorded in the attendance office for each period.
-At the elementary level, attendance will be taken daily, a.m. and p.m., with absences being recorded in the office and reported to the principal. - Each secondary school and teacher will prepare and keep a listing of all absences for each class period. - Upon returning to school following an absence, students are required to present a written explanation of their absence from their parent or guardian.
+At grades K-6, attendance will be taken daily, a.m. and p.m., with absences being recorded in the office and reported to the principal. - 2.
+Each secondary school and teacher will prepare and keep a listing of all absences for each class period. - 3.
+Upon returning to school following an absence, students are required to present a written explanation of their absence from their parent or guardian.
 Phone calls from parents/guardians will also be accepted within a reasonable amount of time, as defined by each building site. - 4.
-A letter regarding a student's absence is to be sent to the parents or guardians after ten (10) days of accumulated absence (discretion should be used by the principal in cases where they are aware that the student has been under a doctor's treatment, in quarantine restrictions or other relevant medical circumstances). - Students are responsible for making up work that is missed during their absence and have as many days to get their work made up and turned in as they were absent. - 6.
+A letter regarding a student's absence is to be sent to the parents or guardians after seven (7) days and again after ten (10) days of accumulated absence (discretion should be used by the principal in cases where they are aware that the student has been under a doctor's treatment, or other relevant excused circumstances). - 5.
+Students are responsible for making up work that is missed during their absence and have as many days to get their work made up and turned in as they were absent. - 6.
 State law provides that a school may not deny a student credit in a course solely because of the pupil's unexcused absences.
 A student may be failed if he/she does not satisfactorily complete the make-up work assigned due to his/her absences.
-Students who are truant will be required to make up all work missed, including examinations. - After three consecutive weeks of being absent without showing intent of returning, the student will be exited as of the date of the first day of the consecutive absences.
+Students who are truant will be required to make up all work missed, including examinations. - 7.
+After three consecutive weeks of being absent without showing intent of returning, the student will be exited as of the date of the first day of the consecutive absences.